sofwerx/sqan/readme.md

 - SqAN itself
 - SqAN Test (in the "testing" directory), a tool for conducting load testing on SqAN
+- SqANDR Test (in the "testing" directory), a tool for tuning the on-SDR software

 SqAN is an evaluation of four possible ways to do a MANET using API level access to Android hardware: